delctrl/kuribohBot/README.md

 * Thank's to [hosein2398](https://github.com/hosein2398/) for it's [Telegram Bot with Node Tutorial](https://github.com/hosein2398/node-telegram-bot-api-tutorial)
 * Conner Panarella from YGO Hub for creating and maintaining the API from which this bot builds upon
-* Yu-gi-oh!
+* Yu-Gi-Oh!
 Trading Card Game is TM and copyright Konami Holdings Corporation.